Doctor Who Unbound: Doctor of War (2022)

+The First Doctor Unbound

 Reception

 Den of Geek's Andrew Blair selected Doctor Who Unbound as one of the ten Doctor Who stories that would make great musicals.
 The Mary Sue's Alan Kistler said "fans enjoyed imagining these alternate Doctors" of David Warner and Arabella Weir.
 American alternative weekly newspaper Houston Press's Jef Rouner said the series "fielded a fantastic set of stories."

 Fandom

 In 2016, BBC America's Anglophenia featured a fan-made version of the Doctor Who theme music for Unbound's alternate Second Doctor.